As poet Walt Whitman once wrote, “I am large, I contain multitudes.”

 For Males – Connecting to the Anima

-Connecting to the Anima for males is about understanding feminine energy which manifests itself as passivity, sensitivity, and emotionality.
-Suggestions include the following:
+Connecting to the Anima for males is about getting in touch with the inner feminine energy which manifests itself as passivity, sensitivity, and emotionality.
+Suggestions for getting in touch with your Anima include the following:

-- Rediscovering your passionate side through romantic gestures.
+- Rediscover your passionate side through romantic gestures

-- Practicing thoughtfulness and consideration of the needs of others.
+- Practice thoughtfulness and consideration of the needs of others

-- Expressing the inner Anima creatively, e.g. music, art, sculpture, poetry, dance.
+- Express your inner Anima creatively, e.g., music, art, sculpture, poetry, dance

-- Practicing mindfulness, meditation and other ways to get in touch with, and understand, inner emotions.
+- Practice mindfulness, meditation, and other ways to get in touch with, and understand your emotions

-- Expanding your hobbies or interests to incorporate feminine energies in your life.
+- Expand your hobbies or interests to incorporate feminine energies in your life

 For Females – Connecting to the Animus